 No matter what business you’re in, selling is hard.
 As a real estate agent, however, the challenge is even greater because repeat customers are few and far in between.

 Homes, after all, are not electronics or fashion items.
 They’re not designed to be replaced after a year, nor do they become obsolete.
 People buy homes with the intention of staying put.
 In a perfect world, your clients won’t need you again for a long time.

-True, unforeseen circumstances require people to move, and according to the latest census, 69.3 percent of all movers stayed within the same county, which means more than two thirds of movers could be returning to the same Realtor.
-Nevertheless, altogether only 12.5 percent of the U.S. population changed residences in 2010.
-That’s a slight increase since 2008, but in general, this share has decreased by about half since the late 1940s.
+True, unforeseen circumstances require people to move, and according to the latest census, around 61 percent of all movers stayed within the same county, which means more than two-thirds of movers could be returning to the same Realtor.
+Nevertheless, altogether only 9 percent of the U.S. population changed residences between 2019-2020.
+That’s a slight decrease since 2018.

 Today, however, it’s also common to work with the buyer.
 In this scenario, success is all about leads, people who are interested in buying a home.
 Once you’ve found a lead, your job is to turn him from a prospect to a customer by helping him secure the home he’d like to rent or purchase.